abdelahmed/Profit-Finder/README.md

 # My Personal Project

 My project will be for any type of **business** that sells any asset.
-It will take in each inputted item by the user and how expensive it is to get one of it in stock.
+It will take in each inputted item by the user, it's price, and how expensive it is to get one of it in stock.
 The user can then input the number of sales for that item and check how much profit they made.
 This will work with *any* type of business (clothing, restaurant, etc.).
 There will also be a feature in which the app will make